‘Bachelor’ Jason Mesnick Celebrates 7th Anniversary With Molly

 A post shared by Molly Mesnick (@mollymesnick) on

-Jason and Molly married February 27, 2010 at Terranea Resort in Rancho Palos Verdes, California.
+Jason and Molly married February 27, 2010, at Terranea Resort in Rancho Palos Verdes, California.
 Since Molly was not initially Jason’s first pick, she was not given a Neil Lane ring as the other final rose winners have been in the past.
-Mesnick wanted to rectify that and he did.
-People shared that for their 5th anniversary two years ago, Jason presented Molly with her very own Neil Lane ring.
+Mesnick wanted to rectify that, and he did.
+People shared that for their fifth anniversary two years ago, Jason presented Molly with her very own Neil Lane ring.
 The 2.5 carat ring is set in platinum with a rose gold band, the ring is decorated with a central oval-cut stone surrounded by a double halo of 160 round diamonds.

 Jason and Molly are living the dream.
 Along with Jason’s son Ty, he and Molly welcomed daughter Riley into the world in March 2013.
 Their lives are great on both a personal and professional level.
 Molly works in radio while Jason is in real estate.

 Going back to when it all started, Jason has opened up to the world recently about what really happened behind the scenes of After the Final Rose when he announced he wanted Molly.
-Huffington Post shared an interview with Jason in which he says the producers would not allow him to approach Molly off camera.
-They wanted viewers to feel sorry for Melissa in hopes she would agree to The Bachelorette gig.
+The Huffington Post shared an interview with Jason in which he says the producers would not allow him to approach Molly off camera.
+They wanted viewers to feel sorry for Melissa in hopes she would agree to the Bachelorette gig.

 Tyler Mesnick….you are without a doubt the life of our house.
 I truly cannot imagine my life without you!
 We cannot wait to celebrate your big 12th bday today!!! ????????????????????????